mineslab/stereo-vision/README.md

 13. You can press 'x' key in the keyboard to terminate the operation in between.
 14. This generated data will be used in next steps for depth estimation.

+## 4. Stereo depth estimation with cpu, visualization of depth with heat map.
+Once you have captured images from both cameras, you'll need to process them to extract depth information.
+This process involves identifying corresponding points in the images (matching features) and calculating the disparity between these points.
+Various stereo vision algorithms, such as block matching, semi-global matching, or deep learning-based approaches, can be used for this purpose.

+The calibration parameters wll be used in this stage to rectify the input image to make it compatible for stereo matching and disaprity calculation.
+Run the follwoing command to run stereo depth estimation script on cpu alone.
+           python3 stereo_depth_cpu_hsv.py
+After running this script two windows appear.
+1. Window shows depth visualization using HSV colourmap/heat map. in which closer object will be red in colour and far objects will be in blue colour.
+2. Window shows images from both cameras, these two images are stereo rectified images hence they are horizontally aligned.

+## 5. Stereo depth estimation with cuda acceleration, visualization of depth with heat map.
+The stereo depth estimation is a bit slow process, hence utilizing cuda support will increase the speed the process.
+Here we build opencv with cuda support and we will utilize opencv cuda module to perform stereo matching to speed up the process.

+Run the follwoing command to run stereo depth estimation script with cuda acceleration.
+           python3 stereo_depth_cuda_hsv.py
+After running this script two windows appear.
+1. Window shows depth visualization using HSV colourmap/heat map. in which closer object will be red in colour and far objects will be in blue colour.
+2. Window shows images from both cameras, these two images are stereo rectified images hence they are horizontally aligned.

+## 5. Stereo depth estimation with cuda acceleration, visualization of depth with point cloud and open3d.
+In previous steps, we visualized the depth with a 2D image and the depth is represented with the variation in colours.
+Now we will be visualizing the depth in 3D using open3D module.
+First the depth data (disparity map) will be converted to point cloud data along with heat map as colours for each point in point cloud.
+This data will be visualized using open3D.

+Run the follwoing command to run stereo depth estimation script with cuda acceleration.
+           python3 stereo_depth_cuda_open3d.py
+After running this script two windows appear.
+1. Window shows 3D depth visualization using open3D. in which closer object will be red in colour and far objects will be in blue colour.
+2. Window shows images from both cameras, these two images are stereo rectified images hence they are horizontally aligned.